 All addressing of a BDC sub-block must happen from the top-level block design.
 The 'Address Editor' of top block design as shown below provides all addressing information for IPs present in the sub-block designs.
 It also allows the user to view and change addresses of sub-block designs.

-- Map Masters to Slaves inside the sub-block design in the top-level block design or vice-versa.
+- User can map Masters inside the sub-block design to Slaves in the top-level block design or vice-versa.

-- Modify the addressing of the sub-block design to fit into the apertures of the top block design.
+- User can modify the addressing of the sub-block design to fit into the apertures of the top block design.

-- View multiple instantiations of the same source block design that have different set of addresses for their Masters and Slaves.
+- Multiple instantiations of the same source block design can have different set of addresses for their Masters and Slaves.